Our Guide To Choosing The Best Kitchen Rugs

 The best fibres for your kitchen rug

-Here’s our run down of the key fibres in rugs.
-To help you choose the best kitchen rug for your space – ones that will help inject some colour and warmth.
+Here’s our rundown of the key fibres in rugs.
+To help you choose the best kitchen rug for your space – ones that will help provide some colour and warmth.

 Nylon: Nylon is a synthetic material and is ideal for a kitchen.
-It’s very strong and therefore durable to a high amount of footfall.
-It also resists staining so is the best kitchen rug fibre for a busy space!
+It’s very strong and therefore durable to a high amount of footfall as well as being easy to clean.
+It also resists staining, making for the best kitchen rug fibre for a busy space!

 Polypropylene: This is a man-made fibre, but because of that is the most resistant to staining and wear.
 It’s very tough, and can even be cleaned with a part-bleach solution (but check with your retailer first!).

 Seagrass: Seagrass is a wonderful natural fibre that is suitable for a kitchen rug.
 Unlike sisal or jute, it’s particularly hard-wearing and resistant to staining.
 It’s not the softest material, but for a small decorative rug or runner, it’s perfect.